xxfoundation/elixxir-docs/end_to_end.md

 ```
 type ResponsePart struct {
-	version  []byte // Version of the message
+	Version  []byte // Version of the message
-	partNum  []byte // Index of message in a series of messages
+	PartNum  []byte // Index of message in a series of messages
-	maxParts []byte // The number of parts in this message.
+	MaxParts []byte // The number of parts in this message.
-	size     []byte // Size of the contents
+	Size     []byte // Size of the contents
-	contents []byte // The encrypted contents
+	Contents []byte // The encrypted contents
 }
 ```